ImperaLuna/Albion_Refining/README.md

 After inputting these details, the program will execute the necessary calculations and utilize Pandas to display a list of resource prices required for the refining process, ordered by the cheapest option.

-With this Albion Automated Refining Profit Calculator, you can efficiently make informed decisions when it comes to resource refining in the game.